- Pain in your forehead

 If you feel a migraine coming on, consider a nonprescription pain reliever such as acetaminophen, aspirin, or ibuprofen.
 Caffeine can help, too, so try sipping a cup of coffee or tea.
 Some people use ice packs.

 If that doesn’t help, you may need to see your doctor for a stronger treatment plan.
-They may prescribe nausea medication or a triptan drug such as sumatriptan, rizatriptan, or zolmitriptan.
+They may prescribe nausea medication or a triptan drug such as almotriptan (Axert), eletriptan (Relpex), frovatriptan (Frova), imigran (Imitrex, Onzetra Xsail, Sumavel, Zembrace), naratriptan (Amerge, Naramig), rizatriptan, sumatriptan, or zolmitriptan (Zomig).
 Triptans stimulate serotonin in your brain and usually stop the migraine in 2 hours.
 It can be taken as a tablet, nasal spray, or injection.
+Other prescription strength medicines that are available to treat a migraine are ditans such as lasmiditan (Reyvow) which are similar to triptans, and gepants like rimegepant (Nurtec) and ubrogepant (Ubrelvy) that block the calcitonin gene-related peptide (CGRP).

 Temporal arteritis may feel like a migraine at first, as it starts with throbbing in the temple on one side of your head.
 But unlike a migraine, temporal arteritis makes your temples tender to the touch.
 And the throbbing may be constant.
-This is a condition that needs medical help.
+This is a condition that needs medical help right away.

 Temporal arteritis is when the temporal arteries on the sides of your head are swollen, which reduces blood flow.
 (It’s sometimes called giant cell arteritis.)
 These arteries deliver blood to your eyes, brain, and more.
 In severe cases, the artery could become completely blocked.
 If that happens, you may be at risk for vision problems or even a stroke.